SublimeText/LaTeXTools/README.markdown

 On **Windows**, both [MikTeX](http://www.miktex.org/) and [TeXLive](https://www.tug.org/texlive/) are supported.
 Install either of these as usual.

 We recommend that you install a version of [Sumatra PDF viewer](http://www.sumatrapdfreader.org/), as this is the only viewer currently supported on Windows.
 Its very light-weight and supports both forward and inverse search.
 Just download and install it in the normal way.
-You may have to add the SumatraPDF directory to your `PATH` environment variable or else set the `sumatra` command in the `windows` platform settings (see the section on [platform settings](#platform-specific-settings) below).
+While LaTeXTools *should* automatically find Sumatra if its installed in the normal way, if you use a portable version or want to ensure LaTeXTools uses a particular version, you should set the `sumatra` setting in the `windows` platform settings (see the section on [platform settings](#platform-specific-settings) below).
 If you choose not to install SumatraPDF, you might be able to use the `command` viewer to support another PDF viewer.
 See the [Viewers](#viewer) section below for details.

 #### Setup Sumatra